Uniphar/devops-guidelines/aksInfra.md

 # Access to Uniphar AKS infrastructure/applications

-This document covers details of how to access Uniphar AKS infrastructure and applications running on it.
-It is intended for developers and support staff who need to access the infrastructure and applications running on it.
+This section covers details of how to access Uniphar AKS infrastructure and applications running on it.
+It is intended for developers and staff who need to access the infrastructure and applications running on it.
 It is not intended for end users of the applications.

 ## Login to AKS cluster

-When provisioning access to AKS, we aim to provide minimum permissions required to perform the task at hand.
-This is especially the case when provisioning access to external users.
+When provisioning access to AKS, we go by the principle of least priviledge and aim to provide minimum permissionsrequired to perform the task at hand.
+This is especially the case when provisioning access to external users (vendors).
 This means that the user will not have access to all namespaces in the cluster.

 Each business/technical domain is provisioned with a separate namespace.
 This namespace is then used to deploy applications pertaining to that